 DIRT BATTERIES FOR BETTER LIVING

-Soil, Plant Pots & Trays, Electrodes, Alligator Cables, Lighting Fixtures
+Materials: Soil, Plant Pots & Trays, Electrodes, Alligator Cables, Lighting Fixtures.
+Dimensions [1.6m x 7.0m x 300mm]

-The first room contains a selection of low-lit wall lights, innocuously blending into the environment as functional lighting fixtures.
-Unknown to the viewer, these lights are powered by a motley collection of soil batteries, a comically over-engineered system which is revealed in the second space.
-Encountered through a partially closed door, the space reveals an excessive irrational effort - hundreds of potted soil batteries meticulously arranged as the power source for the meagre illumination in the first room.
+The work is an installation for two interconnected spaces.
+The first room features a selection of low-lit wall lights that blend seamlessly into the environment, serving as both functional and decorative lighting fixtures.
+Unknown to the viewer, these lights are powered by a collection of soil batteries, a somewhat over-engineered system which is revealed in the second space.
+Encountered through a partially closed door, the space reveals an excessive irrational effort - hundreds of potted soil batteries arranged as the power source for the meagre illumination in the first room.

-Inspired by the futile, Rube Goldberg-esque contraptions of Wile E. Coyote the work embraces the inherent humour and irony in these duelling perspectives enjoying the disparity between the mundane lighting result and its laughably overblown means.
+Inspired by the futile, Rube Goldberg-esque contraptions of Wile E. Coyote, the work embraces the inherent humour and irony in these duelling perspectives, enjoying the disparity between the mundane lighting result and its laughably overblown means.